OhiaJanny/OhiaJanny/README.md

-- 👋 Hi, I’m Ohia Jane Chidera
+- 👋 Hi, I’m Jane.
+- I'm exploring the world of DeepMaps

 <!---